tauri-apps/tauri-docs/docs/guides/distribution/updater.md

 ## Signing updates

-Tauri's updater has a built-in signature to ensure that updates are safe to be installed.
-This safety measurement cannot be turned off.
+Tauri's updater has a built-in signature mechanism to ensure that updates are safe to be installed.

 To sign your updates you need two things: